kaufguy/AnyLogger/README.md

 adds an handler to log messages to.

   * #### Parameters
-    handler- object that contains the properties 'type': string of the handler type(name) and 'write': function that recieves a string message, log level and data(#parameters-3).
+    handler- object that contains the properties 'type': string of the handler type(name) and 'write': function that recieves a string message, log level and data.

 ### AnyLogger.getHandlerByType(type)